Casey Lawrence: Toronto Blue Jays

-Lawrence participated in 2015 Major League spring training, and played mostly for New Hampshire that year, making one start for Buffalo in May.
+Lawrence participated in 2015 major league spring training and played mostly for New Hampshire that year, making one start for Buffalo in May.
 In August, he set the all-time wins record with New Hampshire after earning his 20th win as a Fisher Cat.
 In a career-high 1672/3 innings, he went 12–14 with a 4.56 ERA and 97 strikeouts.
 Lawrence returned to the Bravos de Margarita in the offseason, pitching an additional 362/3 innings.
-2016 saw Lawrence remain in Triple-A for the first significant amount of time in his career, as he split the year with the Bisons and Fisher Cats.
-In 28 total starts, he would post an 8–12 record, 4.17 ERA, and 108 strikeouts.
-On November 7, 2016, Lawrence elected free agency.
+In 2016, Lawrence pitched in Triple-A for the first significant amount of time in his career, as he split the year with the Bisons and Fisher Cats.
+In 28 starts, he had an 8–12 record, 4.17 ERA, and 108 strikeouts.
+Lawrence elected free agency following the season on November 7.
 He re-signed with the Blue Jays organization on November 14.
 For the third-consecutive offseason, Lawrence played winter ball with the Bravos de Margarita.
-He took part in Major League spring training and was assigned to Triple-A in late March.
+He took part in major league spring training and was assigned to Triple-A in late March.
 On April 4, Lawrence was announced as the Opening Day starter for Buffalo.
-Due to two separate weather delays and his call-up to the Majors, Lawrence did not make the start on Opening Day.
+Due to two separate weather delays and his call-up to the majors, Lawrence did not make the start on Opening Day.

-On April 8, 2017, Lawrence was called up by the Blue Jays.
+On April 8, 2017, the Blue Jays called up Lawrence.
 He made his MLB debut that night against the Tampa Bay Rays, taking the loss after walking in the winning run in the 11th inning.
-Lawrence was designated for assignment on May 8.
+He was designated for assignment on May 8 after pitching 13 1/3 innings in the majors.

 Seattle Mariners

 On May 11, 2017, Lawrence was claimed off waivers by the Seattle Mariners.
 On June 1, he set a Mariners franchise record for most strikeouts in a single relief appearance when he struck out 9 batters over 5 innings against the Colorado Rockies.
 Lawrence earned his first major league win on August 1, pitching 21/3 innings of relief against the Texas Rangers in an 8–7 Mariners win.
 Between the two teams, for the season he was 2-3 with a 6.34 ERA.
-Left-handed batters had a higher batting average against him, .388 (in 20 or more innings), than against all other MLB pitchers.
-He elected free agency on November 6, 2017, and signed a minor league contract with the Mariners on December 7.
+Left-handed batters had a higher batting average against him, .392, than all other MLB pitchers that threw at least 13 innings.
+He elected free agency on November 6 and signed a minor league contract with the Mariners on December 7.

-Lawrence's contract was purchased by the Mariners on March 28, 2018, and he was assigned to the Opening Day roster.
-For the season, he was 1-0 with a 7.33 ERA.
-He was released on November 29, 2018, in order to pursue a playing career in Japan.
+Lawrence's contract was purchased by the Mariners on March 28, 2018, and he made the Mariners Opening Day roster.
+He was 1-0 with a 7.33 ERA in 11 games with Seattle in 2018.
+He was released on November 29, 2018 to pitch for a team in Japan.

 Hiroshima Toyo Carp

-On December 4, 2018, Lawrence signed with the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).

-On December 2, 2019, he became a free agent.
+In December 2018, Lawrence signed with the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
+He pitched in just one game for the Carp in 2019, allowing 6 runs in 5 innings.
+He also pitched in 21 games for the Carp's minor league team in the Western League.
+On December 2, 2019, Lawrence became a free agent.